erickt/rust-zmq/README.md

 # About

-The `zmq2` crate provides bindings for the `libzmq` library from the [ZeroMQ](https://zeromq.org/) project.
+The `zmq` crate provides bindings for the `libzmq` library from the [ZeroMQ](https://zeromq.org/) project.
 This project is a fork of the [https://github.com/erickt/rust-zmq](rust-zmq) project, with the intent of keeping it actively maintained.